 There are so many ways that nails can become damaged.
 Kalnina says, "the list is endless."
 Correa points out that silk wraps, acrylics, and gel nail polish may look fabulous, but end up wreaking havoc on your nails.
 "Also if you work with your hands a lot like washing dishes or heavy lifting," you're more prone to nail damage.
-She adds that you can damage toenails by wearing shoes that are too tight, trauma, or exercise like running, hocking, and tennis.
+She adds that you can damage toenails from physical trauma, doing exercises such as running, hockey, and tennis, or wearing shoes that are too tight.

-Nail strengthener can restore nails to optimal health while "replenishing lost nutrients and restoring the keratin needed to keep your nails growing and healthy," says Correa.
+Nail strengtheners can restore nails to optimal health while "replenishing lost nutrients and restoring the keratin needed to keep your nails growing and healthy," says Correa.

 "With a small amount of care, you can keep your nails strong and healthy very easily," says Kalnina.
 Results are pretty immediate, too.
 She says you can start seeing stronger nails "within just two weeks of application, usually much earlier."